-- 41 6.
-Agencies should consider soliciting comments before prescribing standards and - 42 procedures for approving waivers and exemptions. - 43 7.
-Agencies should endeavor, to the extent practicable, to make standards and procedures44 for approving waivers and exemptions available to the public. - 45 8.
-Agencies should consider soliciting comments before approving waivers or exemptions. - 46 9.
-Agencies should consider providing written explanations for individual waiver or - 47 exemption decisions to the extent practicable and consistent with privacy concerns. - 48 Otherwise, agencies should consider providing written explanations of representative - 49 instances to help illustrate the types of activities likely to qualify for a waiver or - 50 exemption.
+- 6. Agencies should consider soliciting public comments before establishing standards and procedures for seeking and approving waivers and exemptions. - 7.
+Agencies should endeavor, to the extent practicable, to make standards and procedures for seeking and approving waivers and exemptions available to the public. - 8.
+Agencies should consider soliciting public comments before approving waivers or exemptions. - 9.
+Agencies should provide written explanations for individual waiver or exemption decisions and make them publicly available to the extent practicable and consistent with legal or policy concerns, such as privacy.
+Further, agencies should consider providing written explanations of representative instances to help illustrate the types of activities likely to qualify for a waiver or exemption.